William Morris Gallery: Redevelopment

 In March 2009 the Heritage Lottery Fund awarded the gallery £80,000 to enable detailed proposals for redevelopment.
 In Autumn 2010 this proposal was successful in securing a second funding of £1.523 million from the Heritage Lottery Fund, which was matched with £1.5 million from the London Borough of Waltham Forest.
 Subsequently, a major redevelopment was carried out.

 The building was closed for refurbishment and redevelopment in 2011 and was reopened in August 2012.

 The redevelopment of Water House, designed by architects and exhibition designers Pringle Richards Sharratt, included a new wing "inspired by Georgian & Victorian precedents" containing a 60 m2 gallery for temporary exhibitions as well as a tearoom with windows incorporating a Morris ‘Thistle’ frit pattern and a balcony that overlooks the gardens.

-Grayson Perry's fifteen-metre long Walthamstow Tapestry was displayed for the first month after reopening.
+Grayson Perry's 15-metre-long The Walthamstow Tapestry was displayed at the gallery from 2 August to 30 September 2012.

 Recognition

 In 2013 the William Morris Gallery won national prizes for Museum of the Year, and the Museum and Heritage Showss award for Best Permanent Exhibition.